Van Santvoord Merle-Smith: Career

 with Roosevelt & Son.
 Like his grandfather Alfred Van Santvoord, Merle-Smith developed a passion for yachting, and was a prominent member of the Seawanhaka Corinthian Yacht Club.

-Merle-Smith returned to the United States Army with the outbreak of World War II, achieving the rank of colonel.
+Merle-Smith returned to the army with the outbreak of World War II, achieving the rank of colonel.
 He became Executive Intelligence Officer for General Douglas MacArthur.
 In 1943, Colonel Merle-Smith suffered a mental breakdown brought on by heavy staff work in the South Pacific.

 Personal life

 On June 20, 1916, Merle-Smith married Kate Grosvenor Fowler (1888–1982).
 She was the daughter of Kate Grosvenor and Eldridge M. Fowler, and the granddaughter of Col. W. M. Grosvenor.
 The couple would eventually have four children: